| |

 at a point where lots of things seem to be spinning out of

 control.
-In the face of great uncertainty, it is choosing
+In the case of Divorce Mediation, it is choosing

 to set a direction and deciding to close the door of the marriage